nikeshthapa255/Todo-App-Django-/README.md

 # Todo-App-Django-
 ### About
-This is Django project to make Todo application with frontend of bootstrap
+This is Todo web app made using django with frontend of bootstrap

 ### Setup